mbari-org/sdcat/README.md

 # Performance Notes

-To set an alternative temporary directory, set the environment variable `TMPDIR` to the desired path.
+🚀 The [__RAPIDS__](https://rapids.ai/) package is supported for speed-up with CUDA.
+No detailed documentation just yet.
+Enable by using the _--cuhdbscan_ option and installing RAPIDS

+__Large collections of images__ the HDBSCAN is inherently non-parallel, so to support processing large colletions of detections/ROIs, e.g. 500000, you need to experiment with the batch sizes.
+To enable batching, use the *--vits-batch-size* option to set the batch size for your ViTS model.
+The default is 32.
+This means that the ViTS model will process 32 images at a time.
+To enable batching for HDBSCAN, use the *--hdbscan-batch-size* option to set the batch size for HDBSCAN.
+The default is 50000.
+This means that HDBSCAN will process 50000 detections at a time.
+You want to maximize both of these batch sizes to speed up processing.

-This can be useful if you are running on a system with limited disk space, or if you want to use a faster disk for temporary files.
+__Temporary Directory__ Sometimes it is useful to set an alternative temporary directory on systems with limited disk space, or if you want to use a faster disk for temporary files.
+To set a temporary directory, you can set the `TMPDIR` environment variable to the path of the directory you want to use.
+This directory is used to store temporary files created by the sdcat toolkit during processing.
+Most, but not all data is stored to what is specified with the `--save-dir` option, but some temporary files are stored in the system's default temporary directory.

 ```shell
 export TMPDIR=/path/to/your/tmpdir
 ```

-🚀 The RAPIDS package is supported for speed-up with CUDA.
-No detailed documentation just yet.
-Enable by using the --cuhdbscan option and installing RAPIDS

 # Related work
 * https://github.com/obss/sahi SAHI
 * https://arxiv.org/abs/2010.11929 An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale